wolveix/satisfactory-server/README.md

 Before running the server image, you should find your user ID that will be running the container.
 This isn't necessary in most cases, but it's good to find out regardless.
 If you're seeing `permission denied` errors, then this is probably why.
 Find your ID in `Linux` by running the `id` command.
 Then grab the user ID (usually something like `1000`) and pass it into the `-e PGID=1000` and `-e PUID=1000` environment variables.

-Run the Satisfactory server image like this:<br>
-Note: This is one command make sure to copy all of it!
+Run the Satisfactory server image like this (this is one command, make sure to copy all of it):<br>

 ```bash
 docker run \